VasilesBalabanis/MEGSubnetworks/README.md

 ## License
 This file is part of the project MEGSubnetworks.
 All code in MEGSubnetworks is free: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License on this link.
-You should have received a copy of the GNU General Public License along with MEGSubnetworkCode.
+You should have received a copy of the GNU General Public License along with MEGSubnetworks.
 If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).
 ## Status
 Manuscript has been submitted.